 Sidock Building - 280 W. Western Ave with Sidock Construction and offices of Mlive.com.

 Russell Block - 360 .W.
-Western Avenue - Unruly Brewing, West Michigan Symphony, Drip, Drop, Drink and Food Court area.
-Opening Summer, 2013.
-4th Floor office space still available plus Food Court vendor space still available!
+Western Avenue is home to Unruly Brewing, The West Michigan Symphony, The Block, Drip, Drop, Drink coffee shop and Rebel Pie Pizza.

-Century Club Retail Center - Over 10 unique boutique retail shops including Emma J's Ladybug, Bramblegate,Haasienda Enterprises, Banadog, McDonald's Candies, Turquoise Boutique, Collage, Better Choice, Kickin Kitchen, and Downtown Photo Gallery
+Century Club Retail Center - Over 10 unique boutique retail shops including Emma J's Ladybug, Bramblegate,Haasienda Enterprises, Banadog, McDonald's Candies, Collage, Better Choice, and Downtown Photo Gallery

 Culinary Institute Baker College - Baker College made over 4 million dollar investment in Downtown Muskegon bringing their premier Culinary Arts Institute to Downtown Muskegon.